 Turning to England and Ireland, we find the same law articulated in a very different way.
 Superficially the law is feudal (just as continental law was feudal before the revolutions of 1789-1848) but actually it is post-feudal.
 Abolition was achieved by Oliver Cromwell during the Commonwealth and it was not restored when Charles II recovered the throne in 1660.
 Legal writers at work under the Stuart and Hanoverian monarchies were constrained from mentioning the Protector’s legislation favourably, so England remained a notionally feudal monarchy for fear of upsetting the kings.
 The only theoretical mark of feudalism is the theory of estates (that one owns not land but an interest in land of a particular duration), a system very similar to the pre-Code laws of most continental states.
 It is amazing how codification has wiped away a knowledge of legal history in the code states.
 A freehold estate enables one to use, to abuse and to transact, leading Honoré to conclude that all western liberal states had the same conception of ownership.
 Just as on the continent, public rules hedge round the ‘owner’ with restrictions, but in Britain and Ireland public and private can be woven together to form a single legal narrative – in the absence of any public/private divide of jurisdiction.

 It is, then, easy to translate ownership.
 The words are different but the concept is the same.
 Such similarities can create a false sense of security.
-Major differences emerge when you consider what is a “thing” that is susceptible of ownership, as should eventually emerge from a new core volume on the Nature of Immovables.
+Major differences emerge when you consider what is a ‘thing’ that is susceptible of ownership, as should eventually emerge from a new core volume on the Nature of Immovables.
 This is just a taster of the many false friends.
 Lay language is littered with traps; a student of Spanish, for example, soon learns to avoid the English sense of constipado and men do not describe themselves as embarazada.
 Legal language has many traps, too, the word ‘contract’ being particularly fraught with difficulty.

-2.2 Effecting comparisons
+3.2 Effecting comparisons